tschaffter/unifi-network/README.md

     - Preferred DNS: `8.8.8.8` (Google Public DNS)
     - Alternate DNS: `8.8.4.4` (Google Public DNS)
     - Use VLAN ID: `<VLAN ID from CenturyLink>`
-4. Change the subnet (optional).
-It is recommended to change the subnet instead of using the default one for increased security.
-Under `LAN Settings`:
-   - IP Address: `192.168.<subnet ID>.1`
-   - DHCP Range: `192.168.<subnet ID>.6` to `192.168.<subnet ID>.254`
-5. Click on `Apply Changes`
+4. Click on `Apply Changes`

-Upon changing the subnet, this message should appear:
+The following message should appear:

-> The LAN IP has been changed.
-You may need to reopen this application at the new IP.
-You may also need to release/renew DHCP on your client machine.

-After 1-2 minutes, navigate to the address `192.168.<subnet ID>.1` and you should be back to the USG web interface.
-From now on, the instructions will be given for the default subnet `192.168.1.1` to be more concise.
-If the subnet has been changed, update the instructions accordingly.
+> Congratulations!
+The Gateway is connected to the internet.

+To confirm that the USG has now access to internet, ssh to the the USG (`ssh ubnt@192.168.1.1`, password: `ubnt`) and run the command `ping 1.1.1.1`.

+### Change the subnet later

+A good practice in terms of security is to never use default value for username, password and IP addresses.
+Thus, it is recommended to change the primary subnet of the network so that the IP address of the USG becomes `192.168.<subnet ID>.1` where `<subnet ID>` can take any value you want between 1 and 255.

+Though the USG interface allows to change the subnet, it is recommended to do so using the UniFi controller AFTER adopting all the devices.

+## Check that all the devices are detected by the USG

-The USG web interface should list the following devices and provide their IP addresses.
+The USG interface should list the following devices as well as their IP addresses.

 - USG
 - UniFi controller
 - UniFi AP
-- Computer
+- Computer used to setup the network

-The message `Congratulations!
-The Gateway is connected to the internet.` should now be visible at the top of the page.
-The USG should now have access to internet.
-To check that it is the case, ssh to the the USG (`ssh ubnt@192.168.1.1`,
-password: `ubnt`) and run the command `ping 1.1.1.1`.

-At this point of the setup, the computer and UniFi controller never had access to internet, even after trying to reconnect them and renewing the DHCP lease.
-The solution suggested on the UniFi forum is to move on to configuring the UniFi controller and set PPPoE using the controller dashboard.

-## Initial configuration of the UniFi controller
+## First login into the UniFi controller

-Before moving on to the web interface of the controller, set the field `Inform URL` in the USG dashboard to the value `http://<controller ip address>:8080/inform` and click on `Save Changes`.
+Before navigating to the web interface of the controller, set the field `Inform URL` in the USG dashboard to the value `http://<controller_ip>:8080/inform` and click on `Apply Changes`.
 Leave the dialog titled `Waiting for adoption` open.
-Open a new tab in the browser and navigate to the address of the controller web interface.
+Then, open a new tab in your browser and:

-1. Go to the web interface of the controller: `https://<ip address>:8443`
+1. Go to the web interface of the controller: `https://<controller_ip>:8443`
 2. On the setup page 1:
     - Controller Name: `unifi-controller`
     - Check the checkbox and click on `Next`
 3. On the setup page 2: We are given the choice to login with an Ubiquiti account or with a local account.
 The later is considered more secure.
-Also the controller may not have access to internet at this point of the setup (see above) so creating a local account would be the only solution.
-If internet is available, the Ubiquiti option can be selected if you intend to access your controller remotely.
+Also the controller may not have access to the internet at this point of the setup, in which case creating a local account is the option valid option.
+If internet access is available, the Ubiquiti option can be selected if the controller needs to be accessible remotely (i.e. from outside this private network).
     - Click on `Switch to Advanced Setup`
     - Disable `Enable Remote Access` and `Use your Ubiquiti account for local access`.
     - Fill in the form to create a local account